Headed to Italy and wondering where to stay in Florence? Discover my favorite areas to stay in the city center and the best hotels in each!

 BEST mid-range HOTELS IN FLORENCE ACROSS THE RIVER

-Santa Croce (green area)
+Santa Croce (orange area)

-Santa Croce is a 15 minute walk from the Duomo and 10 to 15 minutes from the river.
+Santa Croce is a 15-minute walk from the Duomo and 10 to 15 minutes from the river.

 Summary of where to stay in Florence, Italy